Behind the scenes: Sharesies’ process for US investments

 When your order is received, it gets queued and sent to DriveWealth to place on the market.
 They have the technology that allows them to connect and trade with the US exchanges.
 If you think about the flow between Sharesies and the US market, DriveWealth is in the middle receiving orders and executing trades.
 They see all of the orders from us as if they were placed by a single customer—Sharesies.
 We act like a buffer between you and DriveWealth, so your personal info is never shared with them.

 The US Securities and Exchange Commission (SEC) regulates DriveWealth.
 DriveWealth is also a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
-These protections help to keep your investments safe if something happens to DriveWealth.

 Step 3: Your order goes on market ✨